ubaldot/vim-replica/README.md

 1. Sending lines, files and code-cells to a REPL,
 2. Code-cells highlighting.

-Each REPL is a jupyter-console initiated with a specific kernel running in a *terminal* buffer. <br>
+Each REPL is a `jupyter console` initiated with a specific kernel running in a *terminal* buffer. <br>
 For each *filetype* Replica provides you with one available REPL to send text in.